thomasfoltz/VADSK/README.md

 ![image](https://github.com/user-attachments/assets/77c8f19e-bff2-4171-a5a9-694f24f3f4ec)

 ## Overview

 This project introduces VADSK, a novel approach for video anomaly detection that leverages video captioning, keyword extraction, and a classification network to efficiently identify anomalous events in video data.
+See the [source code](src/README.md) for instructions on how to run the codebase.

 ## Key Features